ppizarror/PyDetex/README.rst

 Currently, many things must be improved:

-- Learn \def and replace properly
-- Support for environments, such as *figure*, *table*, etc..
+- Custom support for environments, such as *figure*, *table*, etc..

 Author
 ------